Nenotriple/img-txt_viewer/README.md

 # Tips and Features

 Hotkeys
-- CTRL+S: to save the current text file.
+- CTRL+S: Save the current text file.
 - CTRL+Z / CTRL+Y: Undo/Redo.
-- ALT+Left/Right arrow keys quickly move between img-txt pairs.
+- ALT+Left/Right: Quickly move between img-txt pairs.
-- Pressing TAB inserts the selected suggestion.
-- Presing ALT cycles through suggestions.
+- ALT: Cycle through auto-suggestions.
-- Delete img-txt pairs: Del
+- TAB: Insert highlighted suggestion.
+- Del: Send the current pair to a local trash folder.

 Tips
 - Select text with the mouse or keyboard to see duplicates.
 - If the auto-save box is checked, text will be saved when moving between img-txt pairs.
+- Text is cleaned up when saved, so you can ignore things like trailing comma/spaces, double comma/spaces, etc.
 - Blank text files can be created for images without any matching files when loading a directory.
 - Get autocomplete suggestions while you type using Danbooru tags.